atomicdata-dev/atomic-data-docs/src/mutations/concepts.md

 ## Serialization with AtomicMutations-ndjson

-Altough Mutations can be communicated with
+Although Mutations can be communicated with

 Work in progress, see [linked-delta](https://github.com/ontola/linked-delta).